Do living children inherit if a sibling is deceased?

 Answer:

-We believe the term "bodily heirs" means descendants, and NOT "living heirs."
-If there were three children (two living, one dead), and the will says to divide the property equally, then there would be three shares.
-Each living child would receive a share, and the deceased child's children or other heirs would receive the third share to divide among themselves equally.
+The term "bodily heirs" refers to descendants rather than just living heirs.
+In this case, with three children (two living and one deceased), if the will states to divide the property equally, there would be three shares.
+Each living child would receive one share, and the share of the deceased child would go to their children or other heirs to divide among themselves.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.